 #6: The Reclaimed Wood Dining Hall That Makes Every Meal Feel Like a Gathering

-That’s exactly the energy this dog trot dining space gives off.
-Reclaimed oak planks cover the entire wall floor-to-ceiling, the brick herringbone floor stays cool underfoot (your dog will claim it by noon), and a black steel casement window frames the outside like a painting.
+This is the kind of energy that comes out of a dog trot dining space with reclaimed oak planks covering the entire wall (floor to ceiling), the brick herringbone floor staying cool underfoot (your dog will lay claim to it by noon) and a black steel casement window framing the outside like a painting.

-Start with a farmhouse trestle dining table in whitewashed pine — this one’s paired with a matching bench.
-Add a stoneware pitcher vase with fresh greenery, two mini black table lamps, and a chunk of raw wood as a side accent piece.
+How about using a farmhouse trestle dining table in whitewashed pine with a matching bench.
+Throw in a stoneware pitcher vase with fresh greenery, two mini black table lamps and a piece of raw wood as the side accent piece.

 📸 Photo credit: Instagram @countryhomemagazine